Oriel Windfarm opens new Public Information Office

 Garrett Connell, Project Manager for Oriel Windfarm Ltd. says:

-The project, which was first promoted more than a decade ago, has been the subject of a preliminary design update and recent round of extensive environmental studies, with over 20,000 hours of research carried out in the last two years.
+The project, which was first promoted more than a decade ago, has been the subject of a preliminary design update and a recent round of extensive environmental studies, with over 20,000 hours of research carried out in the last two years.
 The project team are aiming to make a formal planning application in mid-2021.

 The Oriel project is likely to be one of the leaders in the first phase of offshore wind development in Ireland.
-The project has been designated with ‘Relevant Project’ status by the Department of Housing, Planning and Local Government.
-This means that Oriel will be one of the first projects that can apply for planning permission consideration under the new marine planning and development management legislation, which should come into effect in early 2021.
+The wind farm has been designated with ‘Relevant Project’ status by the Department of Housing, Planning and Local Government.
+This means that Oriel will be one of the first that can apply for planning permission consideration under the new marine planning and development management legislation, which should come into effect in early 2021.

 Oriel will begin the next phase of public consultation in late January 2021.
 This phase will include the proposals to update the design of the wind farm and outline the results of environmental studies conducted to date.
 Full details of the consultation will be advertised from the start of January.
-The consultation will be managed in a manner which ensures public safety considering Covid 19 restrictions.
+The consultation will be managed in a manner which ensures public safety considering COVID-19 restrictions.

 In advance of the consultation process Oriel is inviting the public to visit its Information Office to learn more about the project and to engage with the project team.
 To arrange a visit, simply contact Oriel Windfarm by emailing email@example.com or call 01 963 0313 to arrange a call back.
 Visits to the Public Information Office can be arranged by appointment only and will be subject to current COVID-19 restrictions.